BlaiseMoses01/groupchat_messenger/README.md

 ```
 python GroupChatClient.py <SERVERNAME> <SERVERPORT>
 ```
-<SERVERNAME> should be "localhost" unless you renamed, and <SERVERPORT> is whatver value you used for <PORTNUMBER> while completing step 2
+SERVERNAME should be "localhost" unless you renamed, and SERVERPORT is whatver value you used for PORTNUMBER while completing step 2

-If done correctly , the client window should display "Connected to Server at ( <SERVERNAME>, <SERVERPORT>).
+If done correctly , the client window should display "Connected to Server at ( SERVERNAME, SERVERPORT).

 * Step 4: Repeat step 3 for as many clients as you wish to connect to the server, each will need its own terminal window.